A mathematician

 Summary

 Relativists invoke planes to introduce the uninitiated into the world of General Relativity.
-Specifically,
+Specifically, they

-helps the neophyte visualize and contrast dimensional aspects of planes versus solids.
+the neophyte visualize and contrast dimensional aspects of planes versus solids.

 So what is a plane?
 Is a plane an idealized figure?
 Is it a figure?
 A real object?
 An abstract object?
 Do